Listed on this page are our direct Bender

 Friedrich Menges is my

-Bender / Blaies generation's 7th cousin, 3 generations
+Bender / Fries / Blaies generation's 7th cousin, 3 generations

 removed.

 1.2.2.1.4.3.12.1.2.5.
 Ignaz Wittmeier, 5-1-1892--8-24-1914, the fifth of five children of Jakob Wittmeier and Sophia Kamuf born in Rettigheim.
-Ignaz was a soldier in the German Army in The Great War and was killed in Lothringen which is Lorraine as in Alcace-Lorraine, France or Germany depending on the year.
+Ignaz was a soldier in the German Army in The Great War and was killed in Lothringen which is Lorraine as in Alsace-Lorraine, France or Germany depending on the year.
 The former Duchy of Lothringen (Lorraine) became a French province in 1766.
 Later the German-speaking area of Lorraine became part of Elsass-Lothringen.
 In the First World War 1914-1918 Lorraine was the main theater of war.
-Ignaz Wittmeier is my Bender / Blaies generations 8th cousin, 1 generation removed.
+Ignaz Wittmeier is my Bender / Fries / Blaies generation 8th cousin, 1 generation removed.

 1.2.3.4.8.1.7.4.2.4.
 Josef Kleinlagel,